 Best Community Colleges in Kentucky

-Whether you're hoping to complete some core lower-division courses for transfer to Kentucky universities or you're looking to help your career with additional training or a new set of skills, being aware of the best community colleges in Kentucky can help you make the most of your decision.
-Check out our list of the top ten Kentucky community colleges and see how they can help you succeed.
+Whether you hope to complete some core lower-division courses for transfer to Kentucky universities or help your career with a new set of skills or additional training, being aware of the best community colleges in Kentucky can help you make the most of your decision.
+Check out our list of the ten best Kentucky community colleges and see how they can help you succeed.

 Hopkinsville Community College (Hopkinsville)